-The Lincolnshire Branch of Butterfly Conservation was formed in 1984 and has grown steadily since then to a current membership of over 400.
+The Lincolnshire Branch of Butterfly Conservation was formed in 1984 and has grown steadily since then to a current membership of 500.
 Well over 100 people contribute regularly to the 'Sightings' page, with accounts, stories and photographs, Our Twitter Account has over 500 'Followers'.

 Help support Butterfly Conservation - Lincolnshire Branch whenever you purchase online.